 This underhandedness is what makes Tropico 6 a disturbing but useful teaching tool.
 Teens wanting to make sense of the current political landscape can gain real insight into the difficulties of governance through a presentation that offers a funny but spot-on critique of how absolute power corrupts absolutely.
 Moreover, the various single-player scenarios offer hands-on lessons in resource and relationship management.
 It's not easy to keep the various factions happy, and this makes themed missions very challenging.
 (Sometimes they're challenging for the wrong reasons: misleading objectives, finicky road placement tools, and vague menus that don't provide clear enough feedback.)
 In spite of/because of the difficulty, though, single-player missions provide countless hours of entertainment, and when they're cleared, there's single-player sandbox mode and online multiplayer mode.
 With all this to enjoy -- despite its new features being a bit mild -- Tropico 6 is worth a purchase.

 Families can talk about politics in games.
 How can games clarify complicated political concepts?
 Can they make topics or concepts more complicated?

-How has the current progressed from twenty years ago?
+How has the current political climate progressed from 20 years ago?
 Fifty years?
 A hundred years?
 Has it regressed in any way?
 What about in other parts of the world?

 What do you think is society's most important issue?
 Education?
 Health care?
 Military?
 Research?